AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/aem-assets-modules.md

   </tr>
   <tr>
    <td role="rowheader">Name of copied folder / asset</td>
    <td>Enter a name for the new folder or asset.
-The folder name that displays in Adobe Experience Manager Assets is the same as the original name.
+The folder name that displays in [!DNL Adobe Experience Manager Assets] is the same as the original name.
 The name entered here appears in the URL of the new folder or asset.</td>
   </tr>
   <tr>
    <td role="rowheader">Copy children</td>